jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-12-rag-chatbot.md

    </figure>
 </p>

-A simple RAG system typically consists of the following modules:

-1. Parser + Chunker: This module parses the external text data and splits it into smaller chunks ideal for the embedding.
-2. Embedding Model:  This model is used to generate vector embeddings from chunks of input text.
-3. Vector Database: This is used to store the embeddings generated from the embedding model.
-These usually come equipped with a vector similarity based querying method.
-4. Generation Model: This is base LLM we used for generating our answers.

-A typical RAG flow looks like following:
-1. Ingestion:
-    - Ingest all the external data using the Parser and split them into smaller chunks.
-    - Embed all these chunks into vectors using the embedding model and store them in the Vector Databse
-2. Querying:
-    - Take the user query and embed it into a query vector
-    - By using vector similarity search, find the top `k` most similar vector embeddings and retreive their corresponding text.
-    - Create a new prompt using the original user query as well as retreived text chunks and use them to generate an answer.

-## RAG Frameworks
-Talk briefly about the various frameworks that exist for creating a rag chatbot, and what made me pick langchain.

-## chat-langchain repo
-What is this repo, and why this was a good starting point rather than starting from scratch.
-1-2 line summary about what we use directly vs what we modify.

-## Backend
-- Langchain chain
-- Langserve + FastAPI
-- Langfuse integration

-## Frontend
- - NextJS + Chakra UI
- - langchainJS

-## Deployment
- - Multi stage docker builds
+A simple Question Answering RAG system has the following modules:

+1. **Parser + Chunker**: This module parses and breaks down external text data into smaller, digestible chunks.
+2. **Embedding Model**: It generates vector representations from these text chunks.
+3. **Vector Database**: This stores the generated embeddings, facilitating efficient retrieval based on vector similarity.
+4. **Generation Model**: The base LLM responsible for generating responses.

+Setting up a RAG system involves ingesting external knowledge and preparing it for use:

+- Parse external text data and chunk it for embedding.
+- Convert these chunks into vectors and store the text, vector pairs in the Vector Database.

+Once setup, users can query the system for answers.
+When a user query is received, the system follows these steps:
+- Embed the user query into a query vector.
+- Retrieve relevant text chunks from the database based on vectors similar to the query vector.
+- Generate a response using a prompt derived from the user query and retrieved text chunks.

+### Q&A with chat history
+While the above setup works well for independent queries, what if we want our chatbot to reference previous conversations alongside external knowledge?

+To accommodate this, we can enhance the querying stage to incorporate chat history:

+- Use the generation model to generate a standalone query that incorporates both the user query and the chat history.
+- Follow the standard querying flow to retrieve and generate responses.

+## Personal Chatbot Implementation
+Rather than starting from scratch, I built the chatbot on top of the excellent [`chat-langchain`](https://github.com/langchain-ai/chat-langchain) github repo.

+This repo contains codebase of the chatbot `LangChain` has built for it's documentation and deployed at [`chat.langchain.com`](https://chat.langchain.com/).
+They has used LangChain, FastAPI and NextJS to build the chatbot, and have predefined scripts for ingestion and querying logic.

+My implementation incorporates the following technologies:

+1. **Backend**:
+    - Utilizing LangChain for RAG logic.
+    - Serving API endpoints using FastAPI and LangServe.
+    - Employing Chroma as a self-hosted Vector Database.
+    - Integrating Together AI for embedding and answer generation.
+    - Enhancing modularity and maintainability through code refactoring.
+    - Implementing Unstructured IO for parsing during ingestion.
+2. **Frontend**:
+    - Developing a user-friendly interface with NextJS and Chakra UI.
+    - Interacting with backend APIs via LangchainJS.
+    - Customizing example prompts and page contents for a personalized touch.
+    - Adding social media links to the footer for enhanced connectivity.
+3. **Deployment**:
+    - Employing Docker and Docker Compose for lightweight and efficient deployment.